JL907/Sett/README.md

 ## General
 Sett is a melee based bruiser champion that focuses on dealing tons of damage and sustaining throughout fights.
 Use FaceBreaker to interrupt incoming damage and slam your opponents in the ground with The Show Stopper.
 He has no good mobility early on except the initial dash of The Show Stopper.
 Haymaker utilizes a unique resource called Grit.
 Grit is accumulated through taking damage.
 Haymaker gets a damage boost based on how much Grit you expend.
 The Show Stopper is scaled based on the primary target's max health.
 Slam a big opponnent to deal more damage around you.

-## Latest Patch Notes `1.3.0`
+## Latest Patch Notes `1.3.1`
 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

-* Fixed an issue where Facebreaker wasn't displaying the onHit animation
+* Fixed an issue where Facebreaker was using the wrong onhit animation
-* Added swing sound effect to Knuckle Down and reduced the frequency of grunt sound effect
-* Lowered volume on hit sound effects.
-* Sett's Movement Speed is now 8 M/S (up from 7 M/S)
-* Facebreaker now properly displays correct radius in description.
-* Facebreaker now applies a slow as well as a stun.
-* Fixed issue where The Show Stopper was canceling sprint.
+* Camera now zooms out during The Slam Portion of The Show Stopper
+* Camera now zooms out during Facebreaker
+* Camera now zooms out slightly during Hay Maker
+* Adjusted Sett's M1 sound.

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">